lucasmoauro/lucasmoauro/README.md

 <p align="left"><strong>I live in Buenos Aires, Argentina.
 With my partner and my shih tzu "Mochi":dog:.

 I started self-studying frontend early 2021 due to Covid quarantine and because<br/>
-i saw an opportunity to learn something i had lingering since my childhood.<br/>
+I saw an opportunity to learn something that I put off for so long.<br/>
-  I like challenges and the freedom the code gives you to solve them.</strong></p>
+  I like challenges and the freedom that coding gives you to solve them.</strong></p>

 - 🌱 I’m currently learning **React and NodeJs.**